SamBuckberry/sambuckberry.github.io/index.md

 <sam.buckberry@thekids.org.au>
 [**Google Scholar**](https://scholar.google.com.au/citations?hl=en&user=b--b_fUAAAAJ) \| [**ORCID**](https://orcid.org/0000-0003-2388-6046) \| [**LinkedIn**](https://www.linkedin.com/in/sambuckberry/)

+### Current roles

+**[NHMRC Emerging Leadership Investigator (EL2)
+Head, Epigenetics \| Indigenous Genomics](https://www.thekids.org.au/our-research/chronic-and-severe-diseases/precision-health/indigenous-genomics/)**
+The Kids Research Institute Australia

+**[Senior Lecturer \| Australian National University](https://researchers.anu.edu.au/researchers/buckberry-s)**
+ANU College of Health and Medicine

 ### About
 I am a biologist who works at the intersection of epigenetics, genomics, bioinformatics, medical research and public health.

 I currently lead the Epigenetics program in Indigenous Genomics at the [The Kids Research Institute Australia](https://www.thekids.org.au/our-research/chronic-and-severe-diseases/precision-health/indigenous-genomics/).
 Here, my research is focused on using genomics technologies and cutting-edge data analytics to advance chronic disease prediction, prevention, and treatment.
 I also work on innovating ways to implement best practices in indigenous data sovereignty, privacy and security into state-of-the-art data systems for public and precision health.

 From 2015-2021, I was a post-doctoral researcher in the [Lister Lab](https://listerlab.org/), where my research focused on DNA methylation and its role in epigenetic gene regulation.
 This included characterising the epigenome in stem cell reprogramming and human brain development and ageing.
 I worked extensively with whole genome DNA methylation, ATAC-seq, ChIP-seq and RNA-seq data and developed customised analysis frameworks.

 I am impact-focused and enjoy developing bespoke analysis frameworks for complex biological questions.
 I have broad experience in molecular and cell biology, scientific programming, high-performance computing, statistics and data visualisation.

-### Current roles

-**[Head, Epigenetics \| Indigenous Genomics](https://www.thekids.org.au/our-research/chronic-and-severe-diseases/precision-health/indigenous-genomics/)**
-The Kids Research Institute Australia

-**[Senior Lecturer \| Australian National University](https://researchers.anu.edu.au/researchers/buckberry-s)**
-ANU College of Health and Medicine

 ### Education